 - Add back in your spaghetti, sausage and asparagus until the sauce fully coats the noodles, sausage and asparagus.

-- Garnish with chopped Italian parsley, and enjoy!
+- Garnish with chopped Italian parsley and extra grated cheese.
+Serve and enjoy!